10 Unfinished Basement Ideas to Breathe Life Into Your Home

 Calling all fitness fanatics!
 Why pay for a gym membership when you can totally utilize an unfinished basement?

 You can also add a few mirrors to your concrete walls.
-The overall look is very industrial but think of the money you could save working out in your own private studio space.
+The overall look is very industrial but thinks of the money you could save working out in your own private studio space.

 2. Kids Playroom